 Step 4: Perform the same process for tablespaces as described in Step 3.
 The tablespace_path parameter in the BART configuration file must contain the tablespace directory paths to which the tablespace data files are to be restored.
-See the EDB Postgres Backup and Recovery Installation and Upgrade Guide for more information about this parameter.
+See the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at the EDB website for more information about this parameter.